Daemion docs

 4. Execution Substrate invokes the agent with the job prompt

-5. Output routed: file write, Engram store, notification push
+5. Output routed: file write, proposal, notification, or other configured destination

 6. If job has chains → trigger the next job